 Did you know?
 In the wild, a mature Monstera deliciosa can end up relying entirely on its aerial roots.
 It can lose its connection with the soil roots and the spot it sprouted from.
 This makes it a hemiepiphyte: a plant that spends part of its life cycle as an epiphyte (a plant that doesn’t grow in soil but on rocks or other plants in a non-parasitic manner).

 An aerial root on your Monstera deliciosa houseplant isn’t too difficult to recognize.
-It can start out green, but unlike normal roots, will eventually become covered in a brown, woody layer.
+It can start out green, but will eventually become covered in a brown, woody layer.

 Monstera aerial roots can grow quite thick in the wild, but in the home, they tend to stay thin.
 They can grow pretty long and stick out in all directions as your plant looks for support.

 Monstera aerial roots can be an alarming sight for new plant enthusiasts who don’t know what they are.
-Some also consider them an eyesore that clashes with the lush green color of the rest of their Monstera.
+Some also consider them an eyesore.

-But should you remove aerial roots from your Monstera?
-Nah, there’s no real reason to do so.
-Even if the plant is against a wall, it won’t damage the structure of your home like something like ivy can.
+Even if the plant is against a wall, it won’t damage the structure of your home.
 The only real reason to cut off air roots, therefore, is aesthetic.
 I always leave them on my plants.
-If I disliked aerial roots, I’d simply choose another plant species that’s not a hemiepiphyte!
-I find them charming.
+If you dislikeaerial roots, simply choose another plant species that’s not a hemiepiphyte.

 That being said, you can totally remove them with a clean knife if you prefer.
 It won’t hurt your Monstera, as the aerial roots they tend to grow in the home appear to mainly have a support function.

 Some do argue that if you cut off your Monstera’s aerial roots, it won’t grow past a certain leaf size.
-I haven’t found any scientific studies backing this up, though, but we all know that in the houseplant hobby a lot is based on observation by hobbyists.
+Scientific studies cannot be found to back this up, though, but we all know that in the houseplant hobby a lot is based on observation by hobbyists so you may be best to err on the side of caution and leave aerial roots alone.

 Did you know?
 Some Monstera deliciosa enthusiasts tend to trail their plants’ aerial roots into the soil so they can act as aerial-subterranean roots.
 I haven’t tried this myself, so I can’t comment on whether this works.
 It sounds unlikely, though.